 Consumer psychology is an important component in marketing and in discovering why consumers make the purchasing decisions that they do.
 Companies in several different industries use the tactics of consumer psychology to build out their customer profiles and better tailor their marketing campaigns to those who are most likely to respond.
 Additionally, consumer psychology is increasingly being used to positively influence people to make decisions that benefit everyone.

 Consumer psychology may be what will influence the modern American consumer to consider switching over from a gas to an electric vehicle and reevaluating their recycling habits.
-For those who are interested in becoming part of the solution, a Master of Science in Applied Psychology from USC can be a great first step.
+For those who are interested in becoming part of the solution, an online Master of Science in Applied Psychology (MAPP) degree from USC can be a great first step.

 With courses in consumer psychology, organizational psychology and research methods in applied psychology, you can lay the foundation for a thriving career in consumer psychology upon graduation.